nwthomas/programming-resources/tips/technology-resources.md

 - [Media Genesis Popular Screen Resolutions](https://mediag.com/blog/popular-screen-resolutions-designing-for-all/) - A resource to view devices with their associated screen size, resolution, and viewport size
 - [MyDevice.io](https://www.mydevice.io/) - A site that tells you your device's screen specifications including pixel-ratio, width, and height
+- [(Chrome) VisBug](https://visbug.page.link/extension) - Open source web design debug tools to edit or style any page like it's an artboard

 ## Studying and Productivity

 - [CodePen.io](https://codepen.io/) - A phenomenal site that allows you to quickly practice coding HTML, CSS, and Javascript files online
-- [CodeSandbox.io](https://codesandbox.io/) - Allows you to create awesome, complex projects using templates for frameworks like React/Angular/Vue and for servers like Gatsby/Next.js/Node
+- [CodeSandbox.io](https://codesandbox.io/) - Allows you to create awesome, complex projects using templates for frameworks like React/Angular/Vue and for servers like Gatsby / Next.js / Node
 - [Marinara Pomodoro Technique Timer](https://chrome.google.com/webstore/detail/marinara-pomodoro%C2%AE-assist/lojgmehidjdhhbmpjfamhpkpodfcodef?hl=en) - In-browser Chrome Pomodoro extension to help you master productivity
 - [Notion](https://www.notion.so/) - A fully-featured, robust productivity desktop and mobile application that includes task management, calendar functions, and lists
 - [Squirt Speed Reader](https://squirt.io/install.html) - A speed reader web app that can deploy on any article or text-dominated website to help you speed read